magento/magento2/app/code/Magento/BraintreeTwo/README.md

-Module Magento\BraintreeTwo implements integration with the Braintree payment system.
+Module Magento\Braintree implements integration with the Braintree payment system.